Corporate Governance Statement

 Each member of the Supervisory Board should ensure that he or she has sufficient time to perform his or her duties.
 When assuming further mandates, the members of the Supervisory Board should observe the statutory restrictions on the number of mandates that may be held and the recommendations of the Code.

-As a rule, only persons who have not yet reached the age of 67 at the time they are elected may be nominated for election to the Supervisory Board.
-Under the amendment to the Articles of Association adopted at the Annual General Meeting on 24 May 2023, it is now possible for the Supervisory Board to propose individual candidates for election for a shorter term of office than the five-year term previously laid down in the Articles of Association.
 In the future, candidates for election are as a rule to be nominated for a maximum term of four years.
 As a rule, no person should be a member of the Supervisory Board for any longer than three terms of office.
 The Supervisory Board considers regular renewal of its composition to be important but believes that this must always be weighed against the advantages of continuity on the Supervisory Board.
-Stability in the composition of the Supervisory Board promotes joint activities based on a spirit of mutual trust within the Supervisory Board and with the Management Board.
+Stability in the composition of the Supervisory Board promotes joint activities based on a spirit of mutual trust within the Supervisory Board and with the Executive Board.
 If the experience gained through many years of Supervisory Board membership is also taken into account, continuity on the Supervisory Board may be of greater value for the company than renewal.
 Candidates who exceed this standard period of membership may in exceptional cases also be nominated as far as this is necessary to secure special expertise at Koenig & Bauer AG or to meet other objectives with regard to the composition of the Supervisory Board.

-In accordance with recommendation D.3 of the Code, at least one member of the Supervisory Board representing the shareholders must hold expertise in accounting and at least one other member must hold expertise in auditing within the meaning of Section 100 (5) of the German Stock Corporation Act (“financial expert”).
+In accordance with recommendation D.3 of the Code, at least one member of the Supervisory Board representing the shareholders must hold expertise in accounting and at least one other member must hold expertise in auditing within the meaning of section 100 (5) of the German Stock Corporation Act (“financial expert”).
 Accounting and auditing also includes sustainability reporting and related auditing procedures.
 The Chair of the Audit Committee should be an expert and independent in at least one of these two areas.

 In addition, the shareholder representatives on the Supervisory Board have decided that, on the part of the shareholder representatives,

-• at least three members should have practical experience of working on supervisory boards and/or comparable supervisory bodies,
+• at least three members should have practical experience of working on supervisory boards and/or comparable supervisory bodies;

-• at least two members should have experience in a management and key position in international corporations,
+• at least two members should have experience in a management and key position in international corporations;

 • at least one member should have expertise in plant and mechanical engineering;